2010 United States House of Representatives elections in Colorado: Campaign

 Incumbent Republican Congressman Doug Lamborn, first elected in 2006, ran for a third term in this heavily conservative district that is largely based in metro Colorado Springs.
 Despite the fact that Lamborn was subjected to tough Republican primaries in both 2006 and 2008, the fact that he had a clear path to the Republican nomination practically handed the general election to him, since the primary is tantamount to election here.
-Congressman Lamborn faced Democratic businessman Kevin Bradley, along with several independent candidates, in the general election, all of whom he was able to beat handily.
+Congressman Lamborn faced Democratic businessman Kevin Bradley, along with several independent candidates, in the general election, all of whom he handily beat.